whalebone/wb-docs/en/local_resolver.rst

 With recommended hardware resources the resolver will provide stable and fast DNS resolution and filtering.
 Resolver can be run with significantly lower resources, but that is recommended just for low volume testing environments.

-.. tip:: Should you need sizing estimation for large ISP or Enterprise network contact Whalebone.
+.. note:: Should you need sizing estimation for large ISP or Enterprise network contact Whalebone.
 Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver (BIND, Unbound).

 Installation of a new resolver
 ------------------------------